-Known as one of the ‘Tiger Cub’ economies, Malaysia’s developed infrastructure and strong economy make it a popular expansion option for e-commerce merchants.
-The average Malaysian has good spending power with Malaysia’s GDP per capita being the third highest among ASEAN nations.
+Known as one of the ‘Tiger Cub’1 economies, Malaysia’s developed infrastructure and strong economy make it a popular expansion option for eCommerce merchants.
+The average Malaysian has good spending power with Malaysia’s GDP per capita being the third-highest among ASEAN nations2.

-Cross-border sales fulfil many Malaysians’ love for high quality products, some which are unavailable locally, at reasonable prices.
-For instance, beauty products bought cross-border from South Korea are quite popular among Malaysians.
+Cross-border sales fulfil many Malaysians’ love for high-quality products, some which are unavailable locally, at reasonable prices.
+For instance, beauty products bought cross-border from South Korea3 are quite popular among Malaysians.

 Malaysians love low prices and the convenience of online shopping, but also want their purchases delivered fast.
 To reach Malaysians, you’ll need to find a quick and reliable shipping partner.
 Your shipping partner should know what you can and cannot ship into the country and how to collect payment for your products.